-When you create an invoice for a product that will only be bought or sold once you don't have to encode a new product.
-But you'll have to provide quite a bit of information manually on the invoice line:
+When you create an invoice for a product that will only be bought or sold once, you do not have to encode a new product.
+Instead, you will have to provide quite a bit of information manually on the invoice line:

 OpenERP accommodates either approach.
-Cancelling an invoice can be permitted by checking the box Allow Cancelling Entries in the Journal corresponding to this invoice.
-You'll then be allowed to cancel the invoice if the following two conditions are met:
+Install the account_cancel module.
+Then allow cancelling an invoice by checking the box Allow Cancelling Entries in the Journal corresponding to this invoice.
+You will then be allowed to cancel the invoice if the following two conditions are met:

-The accounting entries haven't been reconciled or paid: if they have then you'll have to cancel the reconciliation.
+The accounting entries have not been reconciled or paid: if they have, then you will have to cancel the reconciliation first.

-The accounting period or the fiscal year hasn't already been closed: if it has then no modification is possible.
+The accounting period or the fiscal year has not already been closed: if it is closed then no modification is possible.

 Cancelling an invoice has the effect of automatically modifying the corresponding accounting entries.

 Some countries require you to have contiguously numbered invoices (that is, with no break in the sequence).
-If, after cancelling an invoice that you're not regenerating, you find yourself with a break in the numbering you'd have to go and modify the sequence, redo the invoice and replace the sequence number with its original value.
+If, after cancelling an invoice that you are not regenerating, you find yourself with a break in the numbering you would have to go and modify the sequence, redo the invoice and replace the sequence number with its original value.

-You can control the sequences using the menu Administration ‣ Configuration ‣ Sequences ‣ Sequences.
+You can control the sequences using the menu Settings ‣ Technical ‣ Sequences & Identifiers ‣ Sequences.

 Cancelling an invoice will cause a break in the number sequence of your invoices.
-You're strongly advised to recreate this invoice and re-approve it to fill the hole in the numbering if you can.
+You are strongly advised to recreate this invoice and re-approve it to fill the hole in the numbering if you can.

 The duplication function can be applied to all the system documents: you can duplicate anything – a product, an order, or a delivery.

 Instead of entering a new invoice each time, you can base an invoice on a similar preceding one and duplicate it.
-To do this, first search for a suitable existing one.
-In the web client, show the invoice in read-only (non-editable) form view, then click Duplicate.
-In the GTK client, select Form ‣ Duplicate from the top menu.
+To do this, first search for a suitable existing invoice.
+In the web client, show the invoice in read-only (non-editable) form view, then click on More and Duplicate.

 The form that manages supplier invoices is very similar to the one for customer invoices.
-However, it's been adapted to simplify rapid data entry and monitoring of the amounts recorded.
+However, it has been adapted to simplify rapid data entry and monitoring of the amounts recorded.

-Many companies don't enter data on supplier invoices but simply enter accounting data corresponding to the purchase journal.
+Many companies do not enter data on supplier invoices, but simply enter accounting data corresponding to the purchase journal.

 This particularly applies to users that have focused on the accounting system rather than all the capabilities provided by an ERP system.
 The two approaches reach the same accounting result: some prefer one and others prefer the other depending on their skills.

-To enter a new supplier invoice, use the menu Financial Management ‣ Invoices ‣ Supplier Invoices ‣ New Supplier Invoice.
+To enter a new supplier invoice, use the menu Accounting ‣ Suppliers ‣ Supplier Invoices.

-Everything is similar to the customer invoice, starting with the Journal unless the default is acceptable, and then the Partner, which will automatically complete the following fields
+Everything is similar to the customer invoice, starting with the Journal unless the default is acceptable, and then the Supplier, which will automatically complete the following fields

-Indicate the Currency if the invoice isn't going to use the default currency, then you can enter the Invoice lines.
+Indicate the Currency if the invoice is not going to use the default currency, then you can enter the Invoice lines.

-Just like the customer invoice you have the choice of entering all the information manually or using a product to complete many of the fields automatically.
-Entering a product, all of the following values are completed automatically:
+Just like the customer invoice, you have the choice of entering all the information manually or use a product to complete many of the fields automatically.
+When you enter a product, all of the following values are completed automatically:

 the product Account is completed from the properties of the product form or the Category of the product if nothing is defined on the product itself,